calyxir/calyx/docs/notes/source-info.md

 ### Struct Family
 This family consists of structures with named fields in a fixed order, namely:
-- structs (aka records)
+- structs
-- tuples (names are just the offset, fields may be arbitrary types)
+- tuples (names are just the offset, fields may be arbitrary types).
+Currently these are implemented as structs and not given special syntax
 - arrays (names are just the offset, fields share a type)

 Open question: should structs be able to have names?